caglarturali/KDEasyMc/README.md

 - KDE neon 5.16 User Edition

-## Notes
+## Scripts

+There are utility scripts located in `~/.scripts`.

-- Panel shadows are disabled by default.
-If you want to bring it back, run the command below and than restart your session.
+- `toggle_panel_shadows.sh`: Panel shadows are disabled by default.
+Use this script to toggle it.

-  `cd ~/.scripts && ./toggle_panel_shadows.sh`
+- `install_netspeed_widget.sh`: Installs Netspeed Widget.

 ## Implements